Wal-Mart forecast disappoints as grocery business struggles

 Comparable sales at the smaller stores rose 5 percent last quarter, compared to an overall 0.4 percent drop in the United States.

-Wal-Mart now plans to open between 270 and 300 small stores this fiscal year, in addition to the 346 currently in operation, and is spending an extra $600 million to do so.
+Wal-Mart now plans to open between 270 and 300 small stores this fiscal year, in addition to the 346 currently in operation, and is spending an extra $600 million (360 million pounds) to do so.
 It had planned to open 120 to 150 new small stores this year.
-Wal-Mart operates 4,000 super-centers.
+Wal-Mart operates 4,000 super-centres.

 Expansion of Wal-Mart's e-commerce will also eat into this year's profits.